zlib-ng/zlib-ng/README.md

 * Zlib compatible API with support for dual-linking
 * Modernized native API based on zlib API for ease of porting
+* Major speed improvements, x86-64 can be about 4x faster than stock zlib for example.
 * Modern C11 syntax and a clean code layout
 * Deflate medium and quick algorithms based on Intel’s zlib fork
 * Support for CPU intrinsics when available